 The Border Collie is a fascinating dog thanks to its various abilities.

-Clearly, they are also better known in certain areas over others, but it is always interesting to learn more about them in advance.
+They are also better known in certain areas over others, but it is always interesting to learn more about them in advance.

 So, to add a touch of fun, these three little-known facts may help you to just get a better understanding of the breed in general.